-- Procure successful solution(s) as part of the PCP. - Launch a separate follow-up procurement after the PCP to buy such type of solutions.

-- Adopt successful solutions without the need to procure them (e.g. in case of open-source solutions). - Foresee financial or regulatory incentives for others to adopt successful solutions (e.g. in case the final end-users of the solutions are not the procurers but for example citizens).
+- Procure successful solution(s) as part of the PCP. - Launch a separate follow-up procurement after the PCP to buy such type of solutions. - Adopt successful solutions without the need to procure them (e.g. in case of open-source solutions). - Foresee financial or regulatory incentives for others to adopt successful solutions (e.g. in case the final end-users of the solutions are not the procurers but for example citizens).

-In these four cases, the procurers can implement the project as a fast-track PCP85.
-In the first case, the procurers must foresee the budget in the proposal to purchase at least one solution during the PCP.
+In these four cases, the procurers can implement the project as a fast-track PCP151.
+In the first case, the procurers should foresee the budget in the proposal to purchase at least one solution during the PCP.
 In the second case, the procurers should include in the proposal a deliverable that prepares the follow-up procurement to purchase such type of solution(s) after the PCP.
-In the first and third case, the procurers must foresee sufficient time during the project to deploy and validate that the solutions function well after installation.
-In the fourth case, the procurers can use financial support to third parties to provide financial incentives to final end-users to adopt the solutions, with a maximum budget of EUR 100.000.
+In the first and third case, the procurers should foresee sufficient time during the project to deploy and validate that the solutions function well after installation.
+In the fourth case, the procurers can use financial support to third parties to provide financial incentives to final endusers that are not part of the consortium (e.g. citizens) to adopt the solutions, including costly hardware components, with a maximum budget of EUR 100.000.